-We have put together an up-to-date list of the best things to do, which can serve as a complete reference guide for when you organise your holidays to Santorini.
+We have put together an up-to-date which can serve as a complete reference guide for when you organise your holidays to Santorini.

 This list includes the absolute touristic must-sees and must-dos of Santorini, as well as some more authentic and upcoming trends of the island.
 It is of importance to mention that most of the tours and guides operating on the island are very well organised and professional.
 If you are visiting the island during the summer season, for a less than a 4-day stay, you will definitely have to book the tours that interest you in advance due to the high demand and limited spots.

 TRENDING TOPICS ABOUT SANTORINI

 Do not miss some essential topics about your holiday: